ussserrr/stm32pio/README.md

   - For usage:
     - macOS or Linux OS
     - STM32CubeMX (all recent versions) with downloaded needed framework (F0, F1, ...).
 Try to generate code in the ordinary way (through the GUI) at least once before running stm32pio
-    - Java CLI (probably already installed for STM32CubeMX)
+    - Java CLI (JRE) (likely already installed if STM32CubeMX works)
-    - PlatformIO CLI (if using from IDE (for example, Atom), run (macOS and Linux) `Menubar -> PlatformIO -> Install Shell Commands`).
-Therefore, currently stm32pio doesn't support Windows due to the lack of PlatformIO CLI.
+    - PlatformIO CLI (from Atom you can run `Menubar -> PlatformIO -> Install Shell Commands`).
+Therefore, currently stm32pio doesn't support Windows due to lack of the PlatformIO CLI.

 ## Usage
-Check `settings.py` to make sure that all user-specific parameters are valid.
+Check `settings.py` to make sure that all user-specific parameters (path to the STM32CubeMX executable) are valid.
 Run
 ```sh
 $ python3 stm32pio.py --help
 ```